rannerboy/corona-transition2/README.md

 ## License

 transition2 is licensed under the MIT License.
-See [transition2/LICENSE.txt](transition2/LICENSE.txt) for details.
+See [LICENSE.txt](LICENSE.txt) for details.

 ## Installing